-Book Chapters and Conference Proceedings
+Book Chapters & Conference Proceedings

-Chapters in Books (Refereed)
+Selected Book Chapters (Refereed)

 Davidson, C., Danby, S., Given, L. M., & Thorpe, K. 2018.
 “Producing contexts for young children’s digital technology use: Web searching during adult-child interactions at home and preschool.”
 In Digital Childhoods: Technologies and Children’s Everyday Lives, edited by S. Danby, M. Fleer, C. Davidson & M. Hatzigianni, 65-82.
 Singapore: Springer Nature.
 (Publication Details)